segunak/third-places-data/docs/miscellaneous.md

 Stuff and thangs that don't fit into any specific category related to the project.

+## Random Notes

+* Go to <https://developers.google.com/maps/documentation/places/web-service/place-details> to understand Google Maps Billing in terms of which fields trigger which SKU's.

 ## Parking Notes

 The details behind the `Parking` field.